 It is not unusual for a work to be known by more than one name.
 This catalogue raisonné gives precedence to the title given to the work on its first exhibition, and this appears in italics (and in brackets, in English translation, if necessary).
 Any other titles subsequently given to the work then appear in bold.

-Where the title given to the work on its first exhibition is not known when the work appeared in its first exhibition, precedence is given to the most commonly accepted title, and this appears in bold.
+Where the title given to the work on its first exhibition is not known, precedence is given to the most commonly accepted title, and this appears in bold.

 Dalí did not always date his works.
 For works that are not dated, we propose a year.
 Where there is not enough reliable information to establish the date with complete certainty the year is preceded by the abbreviation c. (circa).